On Your Mark (song): Song

-On Your Mark was used as the theme song for the 1994 ‘’American Festival’’.
-The 1994 Festival was an event held, to reinforce Japan-United States of America ties, marking the 150th anniversary of the Convention of Kanagawa establishing Japan–United States relations.
+On Your Mark was used as the theme song for the 1994 "American Festival".
+The 1994 Festival was an event held, to reinforce Japan-U.S. ties, marking the 150th anniversary of the Convention of Kanagawa establishing Japan–U.S. relations.

 Releases

 On Your Mark was first released as the third track on a CD single also featuring the songs Heart and Natural and appeared on the album Code Name.
 2 Sister Moon.
 The song was included on several compilation albums.
 For the Japanese market on Chage and Aska Very Best Roll Over 20th and for international markets on Greatest Hits, The Best and Asian Communications.